Oneflow-Inc/oneflow-documentation/en/docs/basics/08_nn_graph.md

 In addition, by calling the `debug` method of Graph objects, Graph’s debug mode is turned on.

-OneFlow prints debugging information as it compiles the computation graph.If the `linear_graph.debug()` is removed from the example code above, the output on the console will be like this:
+OneFlow prints debug information when it compiles the computation graph.
+If the `linear_graph.debug()` is removed from the example code above, the output on the console is like this:

 ```text